pypa/setuptools/docs/references/keywords.rst

        .. attention::
           While it is *possible* to specify arbitrary mappings, developers are **STRONGLY ADVISED AGAINST** that.
-They should try as much as possible to keep the directory names and hierarchy identical to as they would appear in the final wheel, only deviating when absolutely necessary.
+They should try as much as possible to keep the directory names and hierarchy identical to the way they will appear in the final wheel, only deviating when absolutely necessary.

     2. To indicate that the relevant code is entirely contained inside